eonil/hpsf/README.md

 Problems & Solutions
 --------------------
-Slow list rendering.
+### Slow list rendering.
 - Problem.
     - `LazyVStack` doesn't work as expected.
 It instantiates all items at once.
+    - Cells are always re-rendered.
 - Solution.
     - Implement our own list renderer.
     - iOS 15 does not have proper support.
         - Use hack (`UIHostingController`) for older versions.
         - Use proper solution for iOS 17+.
+    - Avoid re-rendering by tracking old cell indices.
+        - This is still best effort level.
+    - Use "timeline"-based rendering.
+        - Track & record changes precisely.
+        - Pass "timeline" as-is to UI, so can be rendered optimally.

-Rendering in invisible state.
+### Rendering in invisible state.
 - Problem.
     - In major navigation state, only one or two "pages" (a view covering whole screen) are actively visible.
     - All other pages are hidden by other pages.